netgen/ibexa-site-api/docs/reference/configuration.rst

 Configure handling of URL aliases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To use Site API view rules for pages rendered from Ibexa URL aliases, you have to enable it
+To use Site API view rules for pages rendered from Ibexa CMS URL aliases, you have to enable it
 for a specific siteaccess with the following semantic configuration:

 .. code-block:: yaml

-    ezpublish:
+    ibexa:
         system:
             frontend_group:
                 ng_site_api: